ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 id: "what-is-data-science-uncovering-the-explicit-truth"
 tableData:
   [
-    What is Data Science?,
-    Data Science in Tele-communications,
-    Data Science in Healthcare,
-    Data Science in Banking and Finance,
-     Data Science in E-commerce,
-    Data Science in Sales and Marketing
-  ]
+    What is Data Science? | Uncovering The Explicit Truth, What is Data Science?, What Exactly is Data Science?
+The Perspective From Different Industries, 1.
+Data Science in Tele-communications, 2.
+Data Science in Healthcare, 3.
+Data Science in Banking and Finance, 4.
+Data Science in E-commerce, 5.
+Data Science in Sales and Marketing, ]
 ---

-# **What is Data Science? | Uncovering The Explicit Truth**
+# What is Data Science? | Uncovering The Explicit Truth

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/what-is-data-science1.png" style="width:100%" class="img"/></img>